msimecek/Image-Recognition-HoL/1-Face.md

 1. Press **F5** and run the API again.
 2. In **Postman** send a new POST request to `http://localhost:5000/api/group/customers/person` with body of type **application/json** and content your name (e.g. `"Martin"`).
-3. The API should return status *201 Created* and new person's ID in the body.
+3. The API should return status *201 Created* and new person's ID in the body. **Copy this GUID and store it somewhere.**

 The last step before training is to add person's faces to the collection.
 For that we'll create another method in our API.